johnrizzo1/johnrizzo.net/content/posts/pursuit_of_knowledge.md

 ## Why AI, and Why Now?

 I have followed AI developments for a long time but, until recently, did not see enough practical applications to justify a significant investment of my time.
-That has certainly changed—or has it?
+That has certainly changed?

 The question I am exploring is: _What can we do with AI today?_ Not in some distant future where AI rules the world, but in the present—what real-world applications are already making an impact?
 Here are some of the most practical and successful use cases for AI today: